 Expunge Your Domestic Violence Arrest

-Florida law allows for anyone who has been arrested but had the charges dropped, dismissed, or not even filed on, to have that arrest expunged (so long as that person has never been convicted of a criminal offense).
-An acquittal can be sealed.
+Florida law allows for anyone who has been arrested but had the charges dropped, dismissed, being acquitted after a trial, or not even filed on to have that arrest expunged (so long as that person has never been convicted of a criminal offense).

 An expunged or sealed record removes the arrest from all government agencies including the Clerk of Court, Florida Department of Law Enforcement, State Attorneys Office, and the Sheriff and arresting agency.
 The Federal Bureau of Investigation also makes such information confidential from the public.